daxAKAhackerman/testing-tor-network/README.md

 # Congratulations, you are now the proud owner of a fully functional TOR testing network!

 # The CLI can also be used for a few routine operations such as:
-$ python cli/main.py containers start # Starts the specified container
+$ python cli/main.py container start # Starts the specified container
-$ python cli/main.py containers stop # Stops the specified container
+$ python cli/main.py container stop # Stops the specified container
-$ python cli/main.py containers delete # Delete the specified container
+$ python cli/main.py container delete # Delete the specified container
 $ python cli/main.py network start # Start every container in the network
 $ python cli/main.py network stop # Stop every container in the network
 $ python cli/main.py network restart # Stop, then start every container in the network